 Site-specific installation Orange County Museum of Art, CA Cal-Pac Triennial 2017 May 6 - September 3, 2017

-So I wanted this record this building through an act of physical contact.
-To do that, the fabricators from ADM Works made a silicone cast of the building, which in turn acted as a mold for a fiberglass cast.
-The resulting fiberglass copy of the building is a 1:1 replica, that captures every detail of the texture, but in a completely different material.
+This is a 1:1 imprint of the building, created first through a silicone cast of the building, which in turn acted as a mold for a fiberglass cast.
+The resulting fiberglass copy of the building is a precise replica, that captures every detail of the texture, but in a completely different material.
 It's translucent and light instead of opaque.
 Since the piece is installed in the glass windows of the front facade, the piece is backlit by daylight and appears even more ethereal.
 The positioning of the piece was meant to create sculptural continuity with the surrounding facade, but noticeable material discontinuity.
 This highlights the artificiality of the representation--its difference from the original.
 This is an intentional contrast to other traditions of documentation and reconstruction in preservation, which aim for objectivity.
 Instead, this copy acknowledges its own artificiality and the corporeal dimension of its construction.
-Installed facing the lobby, the texture of the brutalist facade becomes a sensuous surface that visitors are invited to touch.
+Installed facing the lobby, this texture of the brutalist facade becomes a sensuous surface that visitors are invited to touch.

 Solo exhibition Pinkcomma Gallery 49 Waltham Street, Boston September 6 - October 14, 2016